 People who have greater resiliency to trauma.

 To clarify, these individuals experience grief, depression, anxiety and some other trauma symptoms.
-However, they typically have less complex grief, heal and bounce back more quickly.
-Good enough parents are better able to instill a fundamental sense of well-being.
-Because these folks don’t have a pattern of abusive relationship, they usually don’t become consumed by denial and bargaining rumination, shame and self-blame.
+However, they usually have less complex grief experience, heal and bounce back more quickly.
+Good enough parents are better able to instill a fundamental sense of well-being that a child carries into adulthood.
+This is something the majority of my clients lack.

-People who have less resiliency to trauma.
+Low resiliency to trauma.

 Healing trauma from relationships with narcissists and borderlines, histrionics and other toxic personalities.